Graduate

 Click here for more information on life as a Graduate Student at Penn.

 Individuals interested in applying to our graduate program should consult the Application Information section of this page for application requirements, deadlines, and admission policies.
-Applications can be submitted online through the CollegeNet system.
+All candidates applying to the Biology program in the School of Arts and Sciences are asked to address the following prompts in their personal statement:

 All students admitted to our program receive financial support for a minimum of five years.
-New students receive a non-service Educational Fellowship which allows them focus entirely on lab selections and coursework during their first year.
+New students receive a non-service Educational Fellowship which allows them to focus entirely on lab selections and coursework during their first year.
 Students complete most of their course work and lab rotations in the first year and then start their thesis research in the second year while completing their teaching requirement and preparing for their candidacy exams.
 Students are then fully focused on thesis research by the end of the second year.
 Students still have the option of taking additional courses in advanced years in order to enhance their graduate research.
 In subsequent years, students are supported through various means, such as teaching assistantships, research fellowships, training grants, and other means, both University fellowships and outside funding.
+More information is available on the FAQ page.